alainbryden/bitburner-scripts/README.md

 If you have personal preference and wish to "permanently" change the configuration of one of my scripts, you can do so without sacrificing your ability to "git-pull.js" the latest - simply [create a custom `config.txt`](https://github.com/alainbryden/bitburner-scripts/edit/main/README.md#config-files) file for the script.

-_Note:_ `daemon.js` will already run many instances of scripts with default arguments.
-If you wish to run them with special arguments, you must either kill the daemon's version or simply run with your desired arguments before starting daemon.js.
+_Note:_ `autopilot.js` (and in turn, `daemon.js`) will already run many instances of scripts with default arguments.
+If you wish to run them with special arguments, you must either kill the default version or simply run scripts with your desired arguments **before** starting daemon.js.
 Daemon.js will only start scripts that are not already running (regardless of the arguments of the currently running instance.)

 ## Brief description of Scripts